 Will clinical commissioning groups have the capacity to do this?
 Will it distract from or support their other commissioning functions?
 How should local communities be involved in this process and what happens if local people want as many services to be protected as possible?
 Who adjudicates?

-The biggest uncertainty running through these and the other consultation documents is the extent to which the national bodies – Monitor, the NHS Commissioning Board, the NHS Transitional Development Authority, the Department of Health etc. – attempt to control the actions of local NHS providers and commissioners.
+The biggest uncertainty running through these and the other consultation documents is the extent to which the national bodies – Monitor, the NHS Commissioning Board (now NHS England), the NHS Transitional Development Authority, the Department of Health etc. – attempt to control the actions of local NHS providers and commissioners.

 Genuine local autonomy for the NHS has often been promised, but rarely delivered.
 In recent years, a complex set of forces, including public pressure on politicians to have a standardised national service, has encouraged interference from the centre at the expense of local freedom.